by Natalie Digate Muth, MD, MPH, RDN, FAAP

 While people with metabolically healthy obesity face a greater risk of cardiovascular events than their counterparts at normal weights, their risk is substantially lower than that of people with metabolically unhealthy obesity.

-Health and fitness professionals could collaborate with clients and their healthcare providers to monitor improvements in markers of metabolic health with adoption of a healthier lifestyle.
+Health and fitness professionals could collaborate with clients and their healthcare providers to monitor improvements in markers of metabolic health with the adoption of a healthier lifestyle.

-What do you think-should metabolic health—and not weight—be a key target?
+What do you think: should metabolic health—and not weight—be a key target?

-Please review our business at: Yelp City Search Google + Angie’s List
+Please review our business at: Google Yelp Facebook

 Like us on Facebook/Connect with us on LinkedIn/Follow us on Twitter

-Make sure to forward to friends and followers.
+Make sure to forward this to friends and followers!